Meet The Council

 Erik is a is a member of the Royal Town Planning Institute, and a Fellow of the RSA.
 He is a regular contributor to printed media, radio and television and has published academic papers, book chapters and two books including ‘Positively Responsible’ and ‘The Coming of Age of the Green Community’.
 Erik serves on the Councils of both Social Value UK and Merseyside Civic Society and has been a sustainability advisor to Co-operatives UK and Liverpool City Council.
 He is a trustee and Board member of the social enterprise, the FRC Group and is also a Visiting Professor at the University of Derby, and a Visiting Fellow of the University of Liverpool’s Heseltine Institute.

-Dave moved to the Liverpool Waterfront 7 years ago, to be nearer to his partner and as part of a 50th Birthday mid-life crisis.
+Dave is a town planner and moved to the Liverpool Waterfront 8 years ago, to be nearer to his partner and as part of a 50th Birthday mid-life crisis.
 By birth, he is a Stoke bloke.

 Peter Elson grew up on Merseyside and has had a life-long passion for Liverpool, its buildings and maritime history.
 After a career in national and regional journalism around the UK, he returned to work on the Liverpool Daily Post & Echo for 17 years.
 While there he ran the successful Get On Board campaign for cruises to start and end at Liverpool Cruise Terminal (previously only transit calls were allowed); the National Trust’s acquisition and restoration of Edward Chambre Hardman’s studio home and 120,000 photo collection; and the donation of Liverpool novelist and Cruel Sea author Nicholas Monsarrat’s Archive to the Liverpool Athenaeum Club, from his Malta home.